cabforum/smime/SBR.md

 g. `authorityKeyIdentifier` (SHALL be present)

-   This extension SHALL be present and SHALL NOT be marked critical.
+   This extension SHALL NOT be marked critical.
 The `keyIdentifier` field SHALL be present. `authorityCertIssuer` and `authorityCertSerialNumber` fields SHALL NOT be present.

 h. `subjectAlternativeName` (SHALL be present)

-   This extension SHALL be present and SHOULD NOT be marked critical unless the `subject` field is an empty sequence.
+   This extension SHOULD NOT be marked critical unless the `subject` field is an empty sequence.

    The value of this extension SHALL be encoded as specified in [Section 7.1.4.2.1](#71421-subject-alternative-name-extension).